Mailbox Client Intel® FPGA IPs User Guide

 Restrictions

-1. You can only issue one request and read back the response before issuing a new request to the Mailbox Client IP.
+1. You can only issue one request and read back the response before issuing a new request to the Mailbox Client Intel® FPGA IP.

-2. For Agilex™ 5 devices, only one instantiation of the Mailbox Client IP is supported
+2. For Agilex™ 5 devices, only one instantiation of the Agilex™ 5 Mailbox Client Intel® FPGA IP is supported

-3. Do not instantiate more than six mailbox clients in your design.
-For designs requiring more than six mailbox clients, use the Mailbox Client IP to replace the following standalone IP cores:
+3. For Stratix® 10 devices, multiple mailbox clients in the form of standalone IP cores may have been used in a design to send different commands.
+In this case, do not instantiate more than six mailbox clients in your design.
+For designs requiring more than six mailbox clients, use the Mailbox Client Intel® FPGA IP to replace the following standalone IP cores:

 • Voltage Sensor Intel® FPGA IP